Angie McMahon

 Angie McMahon is an Australian singer-songwriter and musician from Melbourne, Victoria.
-McMahon released her debut studio album Salt in 2019.
+She released her debut studio album Salt in 2019.

+Early life

+McMahon grew up in Melbourne, Australia and began piano lessons at four years of age.

+McMahon was inspired to be an artist after hearing Missy Higgins' The Sound of White, saying "That was a really big turning point in my life.
+I felt like [after] listening to that record and learning to play the songs, which I did a lot, I had a clear understanding of what I wanted to do with myself."

 Career

-2013-present: Salt
+2013–2021: Salt

 McMahon performed in a nine-piece soul band called The Fabric before beginning her solo career.
 She won a Telstra competition in 2013 to open for Bon Jovi on the Australian leg of their Because We Can tour.

+McMahon completed an arts degree at the University of Melbourne.
+She returned to music in 2017.

 In 2017, McMahon won the Josh Pyke Partnership, releasing her debut single "Slow Mover" in the same year.
-She has since released the singles, "Missing Me", "Keeping Time", a cover of Neil Young's "Helpless", "Pasta", and "And I am a Woman".
+She then later released the singles, "Missing Me", "Keeping Time", a cover of Neil Young's "Helpless", "Pasta", and "And I am a Woman".

 Her debut album, Salt, was released in July 2019 and peaked at #5 on the ARIA Charts.
 A live extended play was released in September 2019.

 In October 2019, Happy Mag labelled her as "one of the most endearing and talented voices in music today," placing her at no. 15 on their list of "The 15 Australian female artists changing the game right now."
 On 3 October 2019, McMahon released a cover of Tom Waits' "Take It With Me"; the lead single from an all-female tribute album to the singer titled Come On Up to the House: Women Sing Waits.
 In November 2019, McMahon released a cover of the Fleetwood Mac song, "Silver Springs"; a song McMahon names as her favourite.
 In February 2020, McMahon released a cover version of ABBA's "Knowing Me, Knowing You" as part of Triple J's Like a Version.

+2022–present: Light, Dark, Light Again

+In June 2023, McMahon released the single "Saturn Returning", her first new single in three years.

+On 12 July 2023, McMahon released "Letting Go" and announced her second studio album, Light, Dark, Light Again.
+The album was released on 27 October 2023.

+Announced in February 2024, McMahon embarked on the "Making it Through Tour" in May and June 2024, encompassing 13 shows in Australia and New Zealand, which included selling out three nights at the Forum Theatre in her hometown Melbourne.

+In August, McMahon released "Untangling" and announced an EP titled Light Sides would be released on 13 September 2024.